 There’s something about Eaglehawk Neck’s giant cliffs and expansive waters that inspire a sense of wonder, just begging for a story to be told.
 Approximately 1 hour travel from Hobart, guests won’t be disappointed when they arrive at Eaglehawk Neck, Tasmania.
 A trip to our part of Tasmania isn’t complete without visiting the Port Arthur Historic Site around 20 minutes away by car.
 And just outside your Lufra Hotel window is the site of the infamous ‘dog line’ which was instrumental in confining convicts to the Tasman Peninsula.

-The full history of Lufra, the Hotel, the Gardens, it's place as a health sanitorium is yet to be written, but we at the Hotel treasure those stories we have been able to gather.
-Listen here for a potted history from guest cottage to our current hotel.
+The full history of Lufra, the Hotel, the Gardens, and it's place as a health sanitorium is yet to be written, but we at the Hotel treasure those stories we have been able to gather of the story from guest cottage to our current modern hotel.

 We appreciate that the site;